neondatabase/website/content/docs/guides/logical-replication-guide.md

 This command creates a publication named `users_publication` which will include all changes to the users table.

 <Admonition type="note">
-In addition to creating a publication for a specific table, Postgres allows you to create a publication for all tables within your database by using CREATE PUBLICATION all_tables_publication FOR ALL TABLES;.
+In addition to creating a publication for a specific table, Postgres allows you to create a publication for all tables within your database by using `CREATE PUBLICATION all_tables_publication FOR ALL TABLES;`.
 This command is particularly useful when you need to replicate the entire database.
 Furthermore, PostgreSQL allows for fine-tuning your publications.
 For instance, you can create a publication for a subset of tables or configure publications to only replicate certain types of data changes, such as inserts, updates, or deletes.
 This level of customization ensures that your replication strategy aligns precisely with your data management and integration requirements.
 </Admonition>

 With your publication created, you're now set to configure subscribers that will receive the data changes from this publication.
 These steps lay the groundwork for more complex replication setups and will be covered in subsequent topics.